Certain foods, including leafy greens, whole grains, and fatty fish, can benefit your heart health and lower your risk of heart disease.

 Eating fish over the long term may support lower levels of (

 - blood triglycerides

 Fish consumption is associated with a lower risk of cardiovascular disease, depression, and mortality (

 If you don’t eat much seafood, fish oil is another option for getting your daily dose of omega-3 fatty acids.

 Other omega-3 supplements like krill oil or algal oil are popular alternatives.

-Summary Studies suggest that walnuts can help reduce cholesterol and blood pressure and may be associated with a lower risk of heart disease.
+Walnuts can help reduce cholesterol and blood pressure and may be associated with a lower risk of heart disease.